JBlay10/reg-X-Tutorial/regX-method.md

 Word Boundary `\b` and Non-word Boundary `\B`:

-* `\b`: The match has to occur on a boundary between a word character and a non-word character.
+* `\b` The match has to occur on a boundary between a word character and a non-word character.
 (Word characters consist of alphanumeric characters and underscores)
 * `\B` This is the opposite of the `\b` anchor, it specifies that the match must not occur on a word boundary.

 The ones used for this expression are `^` start and `$` end.